 Honey can safely be kept at room temperature, inside a kitchen cabinet, or in the pantry.
-If left out, exposed to direct sunlight, the honey’s water content can increase, which creates an environment where yeast can develop and make the honey ferment.
+If left out, and exposed to direct sunlight, the honey’s water content can increase, which creates an environment where yeast can develop and make the honey ferment.
 This, however, only occurs when a jar of honey has been opened and not closed properly.

 If you need to liquefy your honey, it’s better to scoop the amount you need and put it in a container that can be dipped into warm water.
-If you liquefy the whole jar of honey too many times, the color of the honey may change and it may even develop a different taste.
+If you liquefy the whole jar of honey too many times, the color of the honey may change, and it may even develop a different taste.

 How Long Does Honey Last

 Honey is quite a remarkable food.
-It is one of the only foods in the world that can last almost forever, as long as it is stored properly.
+It is one of the only foods in the world that can last almost forever as long as it is stored properly.

 The date printed on the label is also there to tell you that, until that day arrives, your honey should remain fresh and keep all of its qualities.